wafer-bw/jittermon/README.md

 ## TODOs
 - better ergonomics for recorders
   - config defines which metrics to collect
-- investiage possibe improvements
 - Handle all possible I/O outside of req/resp in a separate go routine reading from a channel?
 - long term nice to have
+  - checks workflow only runs when go code changes
   - Use ICMP for RTT?
   - Look into establishing streaming connections to avoid TCP?
   - Cobra CLI